Teaching Forges

 I hope you can see now that, taken together...with leaders role-modeling, celebrating, maintaining clear focus, telling stories, and creating teaching forges...it's easy to see how a leader could spend 90% of her time teaching.

-While Parts II and III have covered teaching vehicles, Part IV of this Leader as Teacher series will address some obstacles leaders will need to remove to teach more and better.
-Part V will address what organizations who want their leaders to teach more and better can do.
+While Parts 2 and 3 have covered teaching vehicles, Part 4 of this Leader as Teacher series will address some obstacles leaders will need to remove to teach more and better.
+Part 5 will address what organizations who want their leaders to teach more and better can do.

 Dennis Adsit, Ph.D. is an executive coach, organization consultant, and designer of The First 100 Days and Beyond, a consulting service that has helped hundreds of leaders get the best start of their careers and given them tools and templates for continued success long past their First Hundred Days.